 Q. What should I be searching for?

 A. To meet regulatory compliance, ISG recommends searches that target social security and credit card numbers.
 This data is at highest risk and searches for it produce the fewest false positives.
 After an initial search and you secure any data found, you can broaden your search to other sensitive information (i.e., anything that if lost could present a risk to Brown, you, or someone else).
-See the document on Brown Restricted Information for a list and more details.
+See the Data Risk Classifications document for a listing of data by level of risk.

 Q. How do I use Spirion to search for sensitive data?